kellysdev/kellysdev/README.md

 I'm a full stack web developer looking to build meaningful user experiences.
 I'm an avid learner and problem solver.

-- 🌱 Currently learning: diving deeper into Redux and React, and studying for a COMPTIA A+ cert
+- 🌱 Currently learning: AI and brushing up on vanilla JavaScript and CSS
 - 🔧 Working on: a new React project for mechanical keyboards
 - :octocat: Pronouns: she/her
-- 🎮 Playing: Star Wars Outlaws and Reka
+- 🎮 Playing: Stardew Valley and Pokemon TCGP

 ## Languages & Tools:
 <p align="center">